moinam/TweetAnalyzer/README.md

 ## The scripts overview:

 - ``create_dataset.py`` : This python script is responsible for fetching tweets from the Twitter API. ``auth_config.py`` contains the API credentials of the Twitter developer account.
-Ypu will need to add your credentials here for it to start working out of the box.
+You will need to add your credentials here for it to start working out of the box.

 - ``Text_Analysis_Visualize.ipynb`` & ``Trend_Evaluation_Hashtag Analysis_Graphs.ipynb`` : This notebook creates visualizations from the tweets gathered from the Twitter API.

-- ``Tweet_Analysis_Pipeline.ipynb`` , ``workflow_Clustering_hashtags.ipynb`` & ``TopicModelling.ipynb`` : This notrbook contains all the pipeline functions to carry down the tweet analysis before they can be visualized.
+- ``Tweet_Analysis_Pipeline.ipynb`` , ``workflow_Clustering_hashtags.ipynb`` & ``TopicModelling.ipynb`` : This notebook contains all the pipeline functions to carry down the tweet analysis before they can be visualized.

 ## Full System Architecture
 ![Alt text](graphs/Full%20Arch.PNG)